Sagrada Familia Visiting Tips

-The busiest months are March/April (with a peak at Easter) and June through October, when high season is in full swing in Barcelona.
+The busiest months are March and April (with a peak at Easter) and June through October, when high season is in full swing in Barcelona.
 November to February is a great time to visit the Sagrada Familia without stress.

-If you are wondering whether visiting the towers is worth it then our answer is a resounding yes!
-This will allow you to experience the full wonder of the Sagrada Familia.
+Visiting the towers will allow you to experience the full wonder of the Sagrada Familia.
 From the towers you can not only enjoy amazing views of the city but you can also see stunning parts of the basilica which are not visible from elsewhere.

 The Sagrada Familia has two facades with towers that you can visit: the Nativity towers and the Passion tower.
 They are quite different from each other but both beautiful and mesmerizing in their own right.
 You will need to decide which tower to visit as the ticket only provides access to one of the two towers.